 Sensitivity analysis with G*Power 3.1 (Faul et al, 2009) showed that a sample of 630 (210*3) would allow us to detect a slope of 0.015 criterion (c) units/Likert unit of state memory distrust (commission or omission) in a linear regression examining the association between state memory distrust and response criterion c (α = .05 and 1-β = .80; See appendices- Sensitivity Analysis protocol).

 We recruited 787 participants using Connect (https://connect.cloudresearch.com/), among which, 653 participants completed both sessions.
-After excluding three participants who had participated in similar studies and 28 participants who questioned the validity of the performance feedback, the final sample consisted of 622 participants (n women = 306, n men = 299, n nonbinary = 2, n other = 1, n missing = 14; M age = 38.67, SD age = 12.23).
+After excluding three participants who had participated in similar studies and 28 participants who questioned the validity of the performance feedback, per our preregistration, the final sample consisted of 622 participants (n women = 306, n men = 299, n nonbinary = 2, n other = 1, n missing = 14; M age = 38.67, SD age = 12.23).
 The only inclusion criteria were that participants should be aged 16 or above, have normal (corrected) vision, and be fluent English speakers.
 Participants could only sign up for and complete the experiment using laptops or PCs (i.e., no tablet or mobile answering) and they received $1.20 for the first session (approximately 10 minutes) and $1.80 for the second session (approximately 18 minutes) one day later.
 Participants whose memory task performance was among the top 10% also received an additional bonus of $3 (see the Procedure below).

 Materials and Procedure